LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/15_working_with_spritefonts/index.md

 #### FontName

 The `<FontName>` element specifies which font to use.
 By default, it references "Arial".
 When a font name is specified just by name like this, it is required that the font be installed on the system where the content is built.

+> [!IMPORTANT]
+> MonoGame recommends changing the default Arial font if you are targeting any platforms other than Windows.
+Arial is a legacy from XNA and is only guaranteed to be available in Windows builds.
+As an alternative, MonoGame recommends using [Roboto](https://fonts.google.com/specimen/Roboto).

 Alternatively, for better portability across development environments, it's recommended instead to directly reference a TrueType (.ttf) or OpenType (.otf) font file.
 To do this